 - Be employed by, or providing services to, the care home in which the person relevant person is residing.

-It is presently a part of the Best Interest Assessor’s role to assign an RPR, working with the relevant person (if they are able) to select them.
+It is the responsibility of the Supervisory Body to ensure this role is assigned, often being a part of the Best Interest Assessor’s role, working with the relevant person (if they are able) to select them.
 If there are none available or said person(s) decline, then a paid RPR may be brought in through a local advocacy organisation.

 Note: the role or RPR is an addition to the Next of Kin, Nearest Relative or Lasting/Enduring Power of Attorney.